aws-samples/eks-workshop/content/codepipeline/_index.md

 # CI/CD with CodePipeline

 {{% notice warning %}}
-This chapter does not yet work in the AWS supplied event environments.
+This chapter does not work in the AWS supplied event environments yet.
 If you are **at an AWS event**, please skip this chapter.
 If you are working in your own account, you should have no issues.
 {{% /notice %}}